tekioplugins/tekio_menu/documentation/base_menu_builder.md

 # Base Menu Builder

 This is the base json necessary to create the menu.

 ## Fields

 You can edit the following fields:

 - menuKey - Menu key.
-- menuListItems **(required)** - This is a list of items that will consist on the menu buttons.
+- menuListButtons **(required)** - This is a list of items that will consist on the menu buttons.

 ## Json Format